hpiwowar/citation11k/analysis/stats_knit_.md

 # Clean the data, get variables in useful formats
 dfCitationsAttributes$nCitedBy = as.numeric(dfCitationsAttributes$Cited.by)

-# tell me how big it is
+# How big is the dataset
 dim(dfCitationsAttributes)

 # do saves